TIPS & GUIDES

 How to Decide On A CFM Number

 With all the different factors to consider, which calculation is the right one?
 Simple.
 Pick the biggest CFM number.
-Look for a range hood that offers all the power you need, with the quiet operation you’ll want to save your sanity.
-Other features to look for include variable fan speeds, dish-washer safe baffle filter, touch panel operation, energy-saving LED light, and of course, a hood style that fits your aesthetic.
+Look for a range hood that offers all the power you need and offers a quiet operation.
+Other features to look for include variable fan speeds, dishwasher-safe baffle filters, touch panel operation, energy-saving LED light, and of course, a hood style that fits your aesthetic.

-Hauslane range hoods offer high performance range hoods that will work for most of the kitchens.
-Blowers in Hauslane range hoods approach, or exceed, professional grade.
+Hauslane range hoods offer high-performance range hoods that will work for most of kitchens.
+Blowers in Hauslane range hoods approach or exceed professional grade.
 This keeps your home healthy and smoke/odor-free, even when running your cooktop at max capacity.
+To learn more about CFM, check out our article, “Is CFM Accurate?”

 Other Factors & Issues to Consider